SouzaMe/SouzaMe/README.md

 **SouzaMe/SouzaMe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->
-- 🔭  I'm currently working as a freelancer in digital development, where I help small businesses create their digital identity.
+- 🔭  I work as a freelancer in development, where I help small businesses build their digital presence.
 - 🌱  I'm currently learning Front-end development.
 - 📫  Doubts, curiosities, information or just chat, you can call me on any social network.
 <div align="center">